 CJCI is building a valuable collection of resources for vintage costume jewelry enthusiasts at various levels of expertise.
 The information on the website is available to everyone.

-Although vintage costume jewelry is the focus of my life and work, I am also a fan of beautiful precious jewelry created in the 1920s through the 1950s, the decades I specialize in.
-(Precious or fine jewelry is jewelry created with precious metals – such as gold or platinum –…
+Although vintage costume jewelry is the focus of my life and work, I am also a fan of beautiful fine jewelry created in the 1920s through the 1950s, the decades I specialize in.
+(Fine jewelry is jewelry created with precious metals – such as gold or platinum – and precious…

 Yellow, the color of sunshine, is associated with positive feelings such as joy, happiness, cheerfulness, intellect and energy.
 Not surprisingly, a tone of yellow is usually included in Pantone’s top 10 women’s spring/summer colors.
 This year’s shade is called Custard, which is defined as “Sweet and sunny … a cheering…